researchops/research-skills/README.md

-# The #researcherskills community workshop
+# The #researcherskills Workshop-in-a-Box
-Here are all of the publicly available materials for the ResearchOps Community "Researcher Skills" workshop-in-a-box.
+Here are all of the publicly available materials for the ResearchOps Community "Researcher Skills" workshop.

 **Contents:**
 1. [Live resource links](#livelinks)